sandeepmauriya/cirrus-coding-test/readme.md

 ## Welcome to the Meter profile details developer guide

  **How to run this project**:
-   - cd backend and then run 'npm install' and then run command 'npm run start'
+   - cd services/backend and then run 'npm install' and then run command 'npm run start'
-   - cd frontend and then run 'npm install' and then run command 'npm run dev'
+   - cd services/frontend and then run 'npm install' and then run command 'npm run dev'